 - Create the connections between model sets, permission sets, and groups.

 - Manage which dashboards and Looks users can view via folders.

 - Further filter the data that specific users can access within a model.

 The first thing we need is a project, which is a container for one or more models.
 Often, a project is already set up for you during the trial/implementation of your Looker instance.
 If this is the case for your instance, you can skip this step.
 Otherwise, to set up a new project, go to Develop > Manage LookML Projects and select New LookML Project.
 We'll give the project a name, specify a connection, and then click Create Project.

 Upon creating a project, you'll be brought to the project's auto-generated LookML model.
-At this point, you'll need to use the Configure Git button at the top left to set up version control for the project.
+At this point, you'll need to use the Configure Git button to set up version control for the project.
+For Looker versions up to 7.10, the button is located in the top left of the page, and for Looker versions 7.12 and above, the button is located in the top right of the page.
 Detailed instructions on setting up version control are on the Setting Up and Testing a Git Connection documentation page.

 2. Add Models

 A data model is like a customizable portal into the database.
 Each model may expose different data to users.
 In our example, our salespeople need different data than our engineers do, so we'll add separate models to expose the appropriate information from the database to each kind of user.